The Kliq: The MSG "Curtain Call"

 Their actions – dubbed the "Curtain Call" – scandalized WWF management.
 At the time, most major wrestling promotions, the WWF included, prided themselves on maintaining kayfabe – the illusion that all of the events which transpired in-ring were real and unscripted, and that wrestlers' on-screen rivalries extended outside of the ring.
 The company had a strict policy of onscreen rivals not breaking character by associating with one another on WWF programming, as a means of maintaining storylines and feuds between wrestlers, which sometimes lasted for years and could unravel in seconds if the two feuding wrestlers were seen associating as friends in public.
 WWF Chairman Vince McMahon was reported to have initially given his tacit approval for a "farewell" ceremony, but did not realize that it would become so elaborate.
 The severity of the incident was further compounded by the revelation that the event—which was not broadcast on television—had been filmed by two fans, Mani Mohtadi and Jason Cosmides, who had smuggled a camcorder past security.
 Stills from the footage were widely disseminated online and in wrestling magazines at the time, bringing the Curtain Call to a wider audience than if it had not been recorded.

-Because Hall and Nash had already confirmed their departure for WCW, and because Waltman was not there at the start during the incident, the three wrestlers escaped punishment.
-Michaels, who was the WWF Champion at the time and one of the promotion's biggest drawing performers, could not be punished.
-The punishment fell solely on Levesque, who was demoted from being a championship contender to wrestling inexperienced or lesser experienced wrestlers for the next several months.
+Because Hall and Nash had already confirmed their departure for WCW, because Waltman was absent, and because Michaels was the WWF Champion and one of the promotion's biggest drawing performers, these four wrestlers escaped accountability.
+Instead, the punishment fell solely on Levesque, who was demoted from being a championship contender to wrestling inexperienced or lesser experienced wrestlers for the next several months.
 He did, however, win the WWF Intercontinental Championship five months later.
 Levesque's unquestioning acceptance of his punishment had the unintended side effect of rehabilitating his image in the eyes of other performers who held a grudge against him for his time with the Kliq: according to The Undertaker in the HHH: The Game DVD, when Levesque first arrived in the WWF he was perceived as being arrogant and self-centered, but by accepting his punishment he earned legitimate respect.